DyversHands/Open-Development/CLA.md

 ## Reliability

-I understand that Blockchain Commons will rely on this license.
+I understand that Dyvers Hands will rely on this license.
 I may not revoke this license.

 ## Awareness